Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Nalfeshnee.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/size/large
 - monster/type/fiend/demon
-statblock: inline
+aliases: ["Nalfeshnee"]
 ---
 # Nalfeshnee
 *Source: Monster Manual p.
-62, Tales from the Yawning Portal, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Baldur's Gate: Descent Into Avernus, Candlekeep Mysteries*
+62. Available in the SRD.*

 The nalfeshnee is one of the most grotesque demons-a corpulent mockery of ape and boar standing twice the height of a human, with feathered wings that seem too small for its bloated body.
 These brutish features conceal a remarkable intelligence and cunning.